AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_android.md

 #### Set multiple custom attributes
-To set multiple custom attributes, call the `asyncSetChatroomAttributes` method with same name.
-Use this method to add new custom attributes or update existing attributes that set by yourself.
+Chat room members can call the `asyncSetChatroomAttributes` method add new custom attributes or update existing attributes set by themselves.
 After you successfully call this method, other members in the chat room receive an `onAttributesUpdate` callback.

 ```java
 // Sets multiple custom attribute by specifying chat room ID and the key-value maps of the attributes.